edmundwright/js-algorithms/README.md

-# Algorithms and Data Structures in JavScript.
+# Algorithms and Data Structures implemented in JavaScript.

 Further info in subfolders' readmes.